-It is important to note that the first column step would not necessarily need to increase by the same factor as the clarified bioreactor harvest or feed volume.
-It is often more economical to split the feed, run several cycles on smaller columns, then pool the eluted/recovered product for the subsequent processing step, reducing the scale of the capture step.
-With protein A resins averaging upwards of \$10,000/liter versus ~\$1000/liter for ion exchange or other functional classes, a smaller protein A capture column saves on resin costs, reduces the column and system sizes and costs, and cuts down on space requirements in the recovery suite.
+It is important to note that the first column step (the protein A affinity step) would not necessarily need to increase by the same factor as the clarified bioreactor harvest or feed volume.
+It is often more economical to split the feed and run several cycles on smaller columns then pool the eluted/recovered product for the subsequent processing step, reducing the scale of the capture step.
+With protein A resins averaging \$10,000+/liter versus ~\$1000/liter for ion exchange or other functional classes, a smaller protein A capture column saves on resin costs, reduces the column and system sizes and costs, and cuts down on space requirements in the recovery suite.